top of page

 Q. Are services confidential?
 What electronic safety and confidentiality safeguards for communications, records, and services are used?
 Data Privacy and Protection?

-A. Yes, all services and records are treated as strictly private and confidential.
-Zoom and Hushmail are preferred providers (HIPAA compliant, BAA agreement, PHI protections and security).
-In rare cases, confidentiality will be breached for appropriate authority reporting according to ethical and professional standards of professional coaching practice (e.g. when the client has expressed a clear, serious [e.g. mortal, consensus/legally defined and prosecutable injurious] and present danger to self or others).
+A. Yes, all services, records, and tele-behavioral health conferencing connections are set up as strictly private and confidential.
+Doxy.me and Zoom are preferred providers (HIPAA compliant, BAA agreement, PHI protections and security), alongside similar private vendor, EHR, and EAP platforms (referral specific).
+In rare cases, confidentiality will be breached for appropriate authority reporting according to ethical and professional standards of professional coaching practice (e.g. when the client has expressed a clear, serious [e.g. mortal, consensus/legally defined and prosecutable injurious], and present danger to self or others).
+Consent for data sharing with other providers will be obtained in cases where the private vendor or EAP has not already provided such disclosure with client consent.
 LebenWell makes efforts to stay up to date on tele-health technology and service platforms (e.g. end-to-end HIPAA compliant platforms, corporate/vendor provider platforms) and information privacy and security encryption that would apply to tele-coaching.
-Under the current and prevailing global practice norms, clients typically prefer and are welcome to opt for Zoom (preferred, HIPAA compliant), Skype, and telephone consultations.
+Under the current and prevailing global practice norms, clients typically prefer and are welcome to opt for Doxy.me, Zoom (preferred, HIPAA compliant), Skype, and telephone consultations.
 Those are the preferred norm for most private clients.
 For some clients based in the United States, depending on the referral source, service parameters, and client needs, LebenWell may rely on any of a number of trusted options for end-to-end HIPAA compliant teleconferencing, file transfer, and messaging security.
-Hushmail for forms, emails, documents, files, and HIPAA compliant Zoom (BAA agreement) are preferred, and CloakmyTelegram, and G-Suite Encryption are also available.
+Vendor / EAP specific telehealth and EHR platform for forms, emails, documents, files, and HIPAA compliant Doxy.me and/or Zoom (BAA agreement) are preferred, and CloakmyTelegram, HushMail alternatives, and G-Suite Encryption are also available.
 In the current context, please note that because of the differing scope and nature of coaching services (e.g. no 'clinical' diagnoses, treatments, records, or "patients", and no regulated mandates), many or most coaching service providers will not have/be required to have, or otherwise do not consider it necessary to opt for a separately hosted comprehensive ultra-security HIPAA standard encryption platform (e.g. TheraPlatform).
 As of 2018, relative to clients in Europe, LebenWell is also keeping abreast of General Data Protection Regulations (GDPR) for data handling.
 Any emails collected will not be shared with 3rd parties or used for purposes beyond LebenWell coaching or otherwise agreed business related communications (at the time of "optin"), with option to unsubscribe at any time.
 LebenWell (your coach) will continue to monitor and, where applicable, strive to align with or be at the forefront of HIPAA telehealth and medicine standards to the extent that they apply to the scope of coaching (as described above).
 LebenWell may advise clients on service appropriate added encryption and security measures as described above and may recommend options.
 For LebenWell EAP/corporate and vendor (subcontracting) services, contractual requirements for reporting may exist that amend what information is confidential and what is shared by contractual consent, and the EAP/corporate or vendor service may require amendments in encryption and data handling appropriate to individual contracts.

 Q. You have my email address.
 What is the privacy policy?